-The Nissin Fine Mode 330 is a wonderfully light, wonderfully soft rod that is just ideal for getting the most fight out of smaller fish.
+The Nissin Fine Mode Nagare 330 is a wonderfully light, wonderfully soft rod that is just ideal for getting the most fight out of smaller fish.
 Nissin classifies this rod as a seiryu rod - designed for catching small fish in placid streams.
-I have fished the rod in placid streams, but I ended up catching larger than expected fish.
+I fished the rod in placid streams, but I ended up catching larger than expected fish.

-The Nissin Fine Mode seiryu rods are not for everyone.
+The Nissin Fine Mode Nagare rods are not for everyone.
 They are extremely soft.
 They absolutely excel at casting a very light line, but they have limited backbone, so they are best for smaller fish in more placid waters (which, not surprisingly, is what seiryu rods are all about).

 The thing is, though, if you match the rod to